wiedehopf/readsb/README.md

 ## Configuration

-After installation, either by manual building or from package, you need to configure readsb service and web application.

-Edit `/etc/default/readsb` to set the service options, device type, network ports etc.
+If required, edit `/etc/default/readsb` to set the service options, device type, network ports etc.

-The web application is configured by editing `/usr/share/readsb/html/script/readsb/defaults.js` or `src/script/readsb/default.ts` prior to compilation.
-Several settings can be modified through web browser.
-These settings are stored inside browser indexedDB and are individual to users or browser profiles.

-## Note about bias tee support
+## rtl-sdr bias tee

-Bias tee support is available for RTL-SDR.com V3 dongles.
-If you wish to enable bias tee support, you must ensure that you are building this package with a version of librtlsdr installed that supports this capability.
-You can find suitable source packages [here](https://github.com/librtlsdr/librtlsdr).
-To enable the necessary support code when building, be sure to include preprocessor define macro HAVE_BIASTEE, e.g.:

-"make HAVE_BIASTEE=yes" will enable biastee support for RTLSDR interfaces.

-I personally prefer to use an little helper to just enable the bias tee before starting readsb: https://github.com/wiedehopf/adsb-wiki/wiki/RTL-Bias-Tee
+Use this utility independen of readsb: https://github.com/wiedehopf/adsb-wiki/wiki/RTL-Bias-Tee

 ## Global map of aircraft

-One of this forks main uses is to be the backend for the global map at https://adsbexchange.com/ For that purpose it's used in conjunction with tar1090: https://github.com/wiedehopf/tar1090#0800-destroy-sd-card
+One of this forks main uses is to be the backend for the global map at https://adsbexchange.com/ For that purpose it's used in conjunction with tar1090 with some extra options to cope with the number of aircraft and also record a history of flight paths: https://github.com/wiedehopf/tar1090#0800-destroy-sd-card

 ## --debug=S: speed check debugging output